MLivanos/WorldWrap/ProgrammingAPI.md

 ## WorldWrapNetworkRigidbody : MonoBehaviour

 Communicates information about collisions between puppet objects and other Rigidbodies in the scene.
 This body goes on puppets, and only when simulating consistent collisions is important for a particular object.

+## WorldWrapNetworkObject : MonoBehaviour

+Contains information about object ownership.
+This script changes object ownership when parented by another clinet.
+Use of the WorldWrapNetwork Object is governed by the WorldWrapNetworkManager automatically without need for programmer intervention.